-Note: Some brands of rice and nut milks do contain soy lecithin.
+Note for soy-free: Some brands of rice and nut milks do contain soy lecithin.
 If you are interested in utilizing a completely soy free milk alternative, try brands such as Pacific Foods Almond Milk.

 - 1 cup whole wheat flour